What is the Medicare Levy Surcharge (MLS)?

 - If you take out hospital cover to avoid paying MLS as a high-income earner, you can choose to add extras cover, to get a bit of bang for your buck to claim towards services such as dental, physio and optical.

-- May help minimise the amount of tax you pay, if you are a high-income earner.
+- Private health insurance may help minimise the amount of tax you pay, if you are a high-income earner.

 The MLS falls into three payment tiers: 1%, 1.25% or 1.5%.
 How much you pay depends on how much you earn.
 The surcharge is levied on your taxable income, as well as any reportable fringe benefits, plus any amount on which family trust distribution tax has been paid.

-You will not pay the MLS if your income falls under the base threshold, which is:
+You will not pay the MLS if your income falls under the base tier threshold, which is currently:

 - $97,000 for singles